Release of Student Information

 - State and local authorities, within a juvenile justice system, pursuant to specific state law.

-For additional information pertaining to the Family Educational Rights and Privacy Act (FERPA), consult the Registrar or Vice President of Student Services.
+For additional information pertaining to the Family Educational Rights and Privacy Act (FERPA), consult the Registrar or Vice President of Student Affairs.

 The only exceptions to this rule of confidentiality are the following: